The Sheik (film): Plot

 Rudolph Valentino as Sheik Ahmed and Agnes Ayres as Lady Diana.

-In the North Africa town of Biskra, headstrong Lady Diana Mayo (Agnes Ayres) refuses a marriage proposal because she believes it would be the end of her independence.
+In the North Africa town of Biskra, headstrong Lady Diana Mayo refuses a marriage proposal because she believes it would be the end of her independence.
 Against her brother's wishes, she is planning a month-long trip into the desert, escorted only by natives.

 When Diana goes to the local casino, she is informed it has been appropriated for the evening by an important sheik, and that none but Arabs may enter.
 Annoyed at being told what she cannot do, and her curiosity piqued, Diana borrows an Arab dancer's costume and sneaks in.
 Inside, she finds men gambling for new wives.
 When she is selected to be the next prize, she resists.
-Sheik Ahmed Ben Hassan (Rudolph Valentino) intervenes, then realizes she is white.
+Sheik Ahmed Ben Hassan intervenes, then realizes she is white.
 Amused, he sends her away.
-Afterward, Mustapha Ali (Charles Brinley) informs the Sheik she is the woman he has been hired to guide tomorrow.
+Afterward, Mustapha Ali informs the Sheik she is the woman he has been hired to guide tomorrow.
 The Sheik hatches a plan.
 Early the next morning, he sneaks into her room and tampers with the bullets in her revolver as she is sleeping.

 As her brother leaves her to her desert excursion, she assures him he will see her in London next month.
 The Sheik and his men come upon Diana riding alone.
 She tries to flee while shooting at the Sheik, but he easily captures her.
 Back at his encampment, he orders her about.
 She is unused to such treatment, but the Sheik tells her she will learn and demands she dress like a woman (she is wearing trousers) for dinner.

 Diana tries again to escape, this time into a raging sand storm.
 The Sheik saves her from certain death, and tells her she will learn to love him.
 Later, he finds Diana alone in her quarters weeping.
-The Sheik considers forcing himself upon her, but decides against it and calls for a serving girl, Zilah (Ruth Miller).
+The Sheik considers forcing himself upon her, but decides against it and calls for a serving girl, Zilah.
 Zilah offers her a hug.
 Diana accepts, and pours out her tears in Zilah's arms.

-Diana is allowed to go into the desert under the watchful eye of the Sheik's French valet Gaston (Lucien Littlefield).
+Diana is allowed to go into the desert under the watchful eye of the Sheik's French valet Gaston.
 She escapes.
-Making her way across the sands, she spots a caravan, unaware that it belongs to the bandit Omair (Walter Long).
+Making her way across the sands, she spots a caravan, unaware that it belongs to the bandit Omair.
 The Sheik and his men reach her first.